cycle/docs/docs/en/annotated/embeddings.md

 ```

 ## Eager and Lazy Loading
 By default, all embedded entities will be loaded with the parent object.
-To alter this behavior use the `load` option of `@Embedded` relation annotation:
+To alter this behavior use the `load` option of `#[Embedded]` relation attribute:

 ```php
 use Cycle\Annotated\Annotation\Entity;